King-Rafat/Robust_Swahili_ASR/README.md

 ## 🚀 Why This Matters

-Low-resource African languages like Swahili and Yoruba are often evaluated on clean, controlled datasets.
+Low-resource African languages like Swahili and Yoruba are often trained and evaluated on clean, controlled datasets.
 But real-world usage involves:

 - Noisy environments (phones, streets, homes)
-- Spontaneous, conversational phrasing
+- Spontaneous, conversational phrasing (Non-read out)
 - Speaker and device diversity
 - Non-standard syntax and informal speech
+- Groups not-involved in data freelance.

 🔎 We show that **benchmark performance is not a reliable proxy for real-world ASR quality** — and that even a small, well-labeled domain dataset can **improve generalization** meaningfully.